nitin25J/Team-NAP-Nitin/README.md

 These systems rarely communicate in real time, resulting in delayed decision-making and inefficient disaster response.

-NexusDR bridges this gap by creating a unified AI-powered intelligence platform.
+Varuna AI bridges this gap by creating a unified AI-powered intelligence platform.

 ---